 In his role as Executive Director, James leads program strategy and new business development.
 Since 2009, he has overseen the expansion of the hospital to serve 3,000 patients per month, school programming that serves 6,000 students annually, and employment opportunities for over 160 Kenyans.
 Under James’ leadership, annual revenue has tripled through partnerships with a diverse group of corporations, implementing partners, and foundations (such as Ronald McDonald House Charities, USAID, Johnson & Johnson, and the Segal Family Foundation).
 He holds a Bachelors in Fine Arts from Boston University and a Masters from the department of Leadership, Policies, and Organizations at Vanderbilt University, where he is a frequent guest lecturer.
 James is married to Jena Lee Nardella, the co-founder of Blood:Water Mission.
 The Nardellas have a young son and split time between Nashville, TN and their mutual work in East Africa.
 James sits on the boards of the Shared Trade Alliance, a coalition of social enterprises focused on lifting women out of poverty, and Project Pyramid, an initiative that brings together future leaders of business, education, law, medicine, and religion to learn about global poverty.
 James enjoys writing and speaking on vocation, global health, and community development.

-As Development and Communications Coordinator, Katherine works on donor and partner development, organizational content and messaging, grant writing, event planning, and keeps track of all things related to fundraising.
+As Partnerships and Communications Manager, Katherine works on partner and donor development, organizational content and messaging, grant and report writing, event planning, and keeps track of all things related to fundraising.
 Her background is in education and counseling with at-risk children, and she holds an M.Ed. from Peabody College of Vanderbilt University.
 Prior to joining the Lwala team in 2009, Katherine conducted and published educational research and coordinated a federally funded research center at Vanderbilt University.
 She also has extensive grant writing experience.
 Katherine has worked with under-resourced communities in Romania, Northern Ireland, and Kenya.
 Specifically, she has been involved in holistic development efforts in the Turkana region of northwest Kenya and currently serves on the board of Share International.
 In addition, Katherine leads an afterschool reading program for inner-city children in Nashville, TN.

 In this role, Mindy serves as the backstop to all Kenya program activities, working directly with the Kenya program staff to ensure that programs are executed with excellence.
 Mindy’s background is in engineering management and development economics, and she holds a bachelors degree from Vanderbilt University.
 Prior to joining the Alliance team, Mindy worked as a healthcare consultant at Huron Consulting Group.
 Her work at Huron included design and implementation of new processes, department and leadership structures, software, and tools to provide the foundation for patient flow optimization.
 Mindy also has international community development experience and has volunteered in communities in Uganda, India, Laos, and Northern Thailand.
 In addition, she is working with a Thailand based development organization to create preventative health education materials and prevention programs specific to the tribal region in Thailand.